Dufferl2407/Aquarium-Stocker/README.md

 # Aquarium-Stocker
 An Android app to help you stock and keep track of your aquariums on the go.
+Allows you to make stocking lists, edit those stocking lists dynamically and keep your aquarium parameters in check (all from a simple and easy to use interface).

 There are two ways to run this program.